eformsignen/developers/help/eformsign_webhook_en.rst

 Webhook events
 ====================

-Setting up a Webhook allows you to receive event information at the Webhook URL you set when specific events occur in eformsign.
+Setting up a webhook allows you to receive event information at the webhook URL you set when specific events occur in eformsign.

-The current Webhook provided, `Webhook <https://app.swaggerhub.com/apis-docs/eformsign_api/eformsign_API_2.0/Webhook#/>`_, is as follows.
+The current `Webhooks <https://app.swaggerhub.com/apis-docs/eformsign_api/eformsign_API_2.0/Webhook#/>`_ provided are as follows.

 Webhook event types
 --------------------

-Currently, eformsign sends Webhooks for **Document events** and **PDF generation events**.
+Currently, eformsign sends webhooks for **Document events** and **PDF generation events**.

 - **Document events:** These are events that occur when a document is generated or its status is changed in eformsign.
 The event_type is document and contains a document object.
 - **PDF generation events:** These are events that occur when the PDF file of a document is generated in eformsign.
 The event_type is ready_document_pdf and contains a ready_document_pdf object.